jameslittle230/jameslittle.me-archive/pages/about.md

 In the summer of 2017, I worked with [Okta](https://okta.com) as a software engineering intern on their mobile development team.
 I added Touch ID sign-on to [Okta Mobile for iOS](https://itunes.apple.com/us/app/okta-mobile/id580709251) and carried out a major overhaul of the app's networking framework.

 In the summer of 2018, I interned on the mobile team at Stripe, giving the [Stripe Dashboard iOS app](https://itunes.apple.com/us/app/stripe-dashboard/id978516833) a better Balances interface and fixing other small issues.
+They liked me and I liked them (a lot), so [I went back](/blog/2019/next) full-time the following year.

 ## Contact